Ihor16/finder/README.md

 ![demo.gif](./docs/demo.gif)

 The script uses fzf to recursively search through all visible directories starting from "home."
-It allows to navigate to any of those directories from any location in the file system.
+It allows to navigate to any of those directories from any location in the file system

 ## How to set up